-I experienced either ogling admiration resulting in pedestal-dwelling existence I never felt deserving of, or incredibly alone and misunderstood because all the advice and “reassurance” came from people who had no way to relate.
+I experienced either ogling admiration resulting in a pedestal-dwelling existence I never felt deserving of or incredibly alone and misunderstood because all the advice and “reassurance” came from people who had no way to relate.
 Essentially, I was surrounded by friends and family and loving supporters, and I felt cripplingly alone.

-At the same time, as if in spite of these feelings, I rejoiced being able to set my own schedule.
-I could sleep in til 9, go to the gym, and start work around 11/noon on a light day.
-I was done around 3, which left room for fun or relaxing before heading home to work on the back-end of business: bookkeeping, scheduling, billing, advertising, agonizing over minute changes to the website in hopes of making it easier to navigate and understand, thinking ahead to expansion, dreading expansion, wondering if expansion would be possible while maintaining my impossibly high standards of quality… and then I’d crash into bed with Netflix, simultaneously appreciating my single status during the busiest time of my life, while also feeling bottomlessly sad at my lack of a dating life.
+At the same time, as if in spite of these feelings, I rejoiced in being able to set my own schedule.
+I could sleep in til 9, go to the gym, and start work around 11 on a light day.
+I was done around 3, which left room for fun or relaxing before heading home to work on the back-end of business: bookkeeping, scheduling, billing, advertising, agonizing over minute changes to the website in hopes of making it easier to navigate, thinking ahead to expansion, dreading expansion, wondering if expansion would be possible while maintaining my impossibly high standards of quality… and then I’d crash into bed with Netflix, simultaneously appreciating my single status during the busiest time of my life, while also feeling bottomlessly sad at my lack of a dating life.

 At one point, during my undergrad working life, I was so overwhelmingly busy that I ended up staring at a wall crying.
 At this point, my best friend recommended I cut back.
 I did so grudgingly, and the tearful wall stares subsided.
 I still had to take “mental health days” from some of my classes, just to take a drive out of town, and eventually, this led to the wonderful discovery of nature and walking in the woods.
-I retreated there often to reset my soul, unplug, and bask in sunshine and green everything.
+I retreated there often to reset my soul, unplug, and bask in the sunshine and green everything.
 I was always excruciatingly honest with my professors in my emails.

 “Dear So and So,